Fraud Alerts and Safety Tips

 NEVER provide your personal account number or PIN in response to an unsolicited request, whether it's over the phone or over the Internet.
 Emails and Internet pages created by phishers may look exactly like the real thing.
 They may even have a fake padlock icon that ordinarily is used to denote a secure site.

 NEVER provide your password over the phone or in response to an unsolicited phone or Internet request.
 A financial institution would never ask you to verify your account number or PIN online.
 Thieves armed with this information and your account number can help themselves to your money.
 Also, never click on the link provided in an email you believe is fraudulent.
 It may contain a virus that can contaminate your computer.

 Don't be intimidated by an email or caller who suggests dire consequences if you do not immediately provide or verify financial information.

-Review account statements regularly to ensure all transactions are correct.
-Regularly review account activity online to catch suspicious activity.
-If your account statement is late arriving in the mail, call to find out why.
+Review account statements regularly to ensure all transactions are correct, and online account activity to catch suspicious activity.

 If you have been a victim of an Internet scam or have received an email that you believe was an attempted scam, please file a complaint at www.IC3.gov.